Conflict transformation for the next generation: peace education and dialogue processes

 Overall term: 2017 to 2020

-Tensions between the local population and internally displaced persons, between pro-European and pro-Russian sections of the population and between citizens and the governmental institutions burden the overall civil climate.
+Tensions between the local population and internally displaced persons, between pro-European and pro-Russian sections of the population, and between citizens and the governmental institutions burden the overall civil climate.
 Civilians have poor economic prospects and scarcely any opportunities or indeed any culture of social self-determination.
-In many cases, civil society organisations have effectively taken over the tasks of state institutions.
+In many cases, civil society organisations such as associations and foundations have effectively taken over the tasks of state institutions.

-Taking a positive approach to diversity and eliminating prejudices and stereotypes counteracts social polarisation in Eastern Ukraine.
+A positive approach to diversity and eliminating prejudices and stereotypes counteract social polarisation in Eastern Ukraine.
 Conflicts between population groups are increasingly resolved without violence as part of a dialogue process.